This post may contain affiliate links. I receive a small commission if you use these links, with no extra cost to you.

 2. Apart from the restaurant, by the railway line, there are no other places to buy food or drinks at Schynige Platt, so make sure you pack a picnic and plenty of water.

-3. The trail is dirty and uneven and is not suitable for strollers, you may also need walking poles, depending on your hiking level.
+3. The trail can be muddy after rain and it is uneven, so not suitable for strollers, you may also need walking poles, to help steady yourself on the uneven ground, depending on your hiking level.

 4. Don't rush!
 As it is a short hike, you might be tempted to stomp round quickly, but please don't!
 This is honestly one of the most beautiful hikes I've done and it was made even better by the fact that I could really slow down and enjoy the views and the atmosphere at the top of the mountain.